tangotargeting/Cordova-TangoPlugin/README.md

 window.TangoPlugin.trigger('your-automated-campaign-trigger');
 ```

-You can find `your-automated-campaign-trigger` by clicking on the campaign in you Tango Console.
+You can find `your-automated-campaign-trigger` by clicking on the campaign in your Tango Console.

 ### Handle custom actions